At a Glance

 ✨Tip Number 1

-Make sure to highlight your practical experience in plumbing and gas during any interviews.
-Share specific examples of projects you've worked on or challenges you've overcome, as this will demonstrate your expertise and suitability for the role.
+Make sure to highlight your practical experience in plumbing and gas during any conversations or interviews.
+Share specific examples of projects you've worked on, as this will demonstrate your expertise and passion for the field.

 ✨Tip Number 2